Ndubuisi-Godcares/ransomware-ids/README.md

 # Dataset
-The dataset used for this project is the ISCX2012 dataset porovided by the Cnaadian Institute of Cybersceurity and the dataset acan be gotten from this link.
-The dataset is for research purpose and should be cited in an research work suppoosedly used.
+The dataset used for this project is the ISCXIDS2012 (CICIDS) dataset porovided by the Canadian Institute of Cybersceurity and the dataset acan be gotten from this link.
+The dataset is for research purpose and should be cited in research works that uses the dataset.

     https://www.unb.ca/cic/datasets/ids.html